IstiN/dmtools-flutter/PACKAGING_WORKFLOWS.md

 - ✅ Auto-start on app launch
 - ✅ Auto-stop on app close
 - ✅ Health check with retry logic
-- ✅ Port selection dialog if 8080 busy
+- ✅ Port selection dialog if 8080 is busy

 ## 📖 Full Documentation:
 See [.github/workflows/README-PACKAGING.md](.github/workflows/README-PACKAGING.md)